sjmulder/flood/README.md

 **flood** [**-d** *delay*] [**-j** *maxjobs*] [**-n** *count*] *command* [*argument* ...]

-**flood** runs a command in quick succession, summarily reporting results using single characters:
+**flood** repeatedly invokes a command with a short delay between invocations.
+It does not wait for previous invocations to finish.
+Output is discarded, but results are summarily reported using single characters:

 | Character | Meaning                                |
 |-----------|----------------------------------------|